 Casualties

-If Hextall and Burke want to build a winning team while not sacrificing time from Crosby and Malkin’s career, they’re going to need cap space to do it.
-That means the business side of the sport has to rear its ugly head and bad trades will have to be made.
-We may have just bear witness to the first one with the Jared McCann dealing.
+Hextall and Burke wanted to build a winning team while not sacrificing time from Crosby and Malkin’s career, so they needed cap space to do it.
+That means the business side of the sport had to rear its ugly head and bad trades had to be made.
+The first example was the Jared McCann dealing.

 The Penguins felt there was no chance they’d be able to protect McCann from the Expansion Draft, so Hextall decided to gain some sort of return via trade.
 McCann was sent to the Toronto Maple Leafs for Fillip Hallander and a 2023 seventh-round draft pick.
-It’s a hard pill to swallow for Pens fans, but they might have to get used to it.
-There has to be more on the way.
+It was a hard pill to swallow for Pens fans, but they had to get used to it.

-Thanks to the many awful deals signed off by Rutherford on his way out the door, Hextall, Burke, and the Penguins have on some pretty tight handcuffs as they try and build a contender.
+Thanks to the many awful deals signed by Rutherford on his way out the door, Hextall, Burke, and the Penguins had some pretty tight handcuffs as they attempted to build a contender.